khalidzainalab/OdinProjectRPS/readme.md

 1) Create new function named playRound with parameters humanChoice and computerChoice.
 2) Initialize an object beatenBy to show the winner logic
-3) Scissor beats paper
+3) If humanchoice is "rock" , beatenBy['Rock'] would correspond to scissors as rock beats scissors.
-4) Paper beats rock
+4) If humanchoice is "paper" , beatenBy['paper'] would correspond to rock as paper beat rock.
-5) Rock beats scissor
+5) If humanchoice is "scissors", beatenBy['scissors'] would correspond to paper as scissors beat paper.
-6) If humanChoice === computerChoice return draw statement
+6) if humanChoice is same as computerChoice, return draw statement and do nothing to scores
-7) Else if the human choice beats computerChoice, += humanScore and return winner statement
+7) if beatenBy[humanChoice]'s corresponding value is === computerChoice (means that the combination is identical to the object referenced) increment score for humanScore and return winner statement
-8) Else += computerScore and return loser statement.
+8) else increase computerScore and return loser statement.